basicallydan/dothething/readme.md

 Get your shell into that environment using `source venv/bin/activate`.

-Install the requirements:
+Use `pip` to install requiremements the requirements:

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

-Now make a new upstart script in `/etc/init` called `dothething.conf`.
-The contents should be something like this, replacing directories to whatever you've been using thus far:

 #### Step 4: Configure your server